aces/sing-squashfs-support/README.md

 sshfs mount command, because the container is not initially started.
 Even if the container is started, it:

-i) doesn't run a sshd deamon;
+* doesn't run a sshd deamon;
-ii) it is not even addressable with a network address
+* it is not even addressable with a network address.

 In [Diagram #2](images/diag_02_SSHFS.png) we can see that a normal sshfs mount results in the program `sftp-server` to be launched on